Percutaneous Tibial Nerve Stimulation (PTNS) Procedure in Northern Virginia

 If you continue to have symptoms or have further questions after 24-48 hours of the procedure, please call your physician.

-Schedule a PTNS Consultation at Potomac Urology
+Schedule a PTNS Consultation

 Call our expert urologists in Northern Virginia today to learn more about PTNS and to see if it is right for you!
 Our urologists are board-certified by the American Board of Urology and specialize in bladder leakage treatment.
 We have offices in National Harbor, Alexandria, and Woodbridge.